David Cameron highlights National Insurance break

 Among the other "fights" outlined by Mr Cameron were the impending local and European elections, and the Scottish referendum.

-He said neither Labour nor the Liberal Democrats would give the UK a say in Europe and that UKIP could not change a thing.'No plan'
+He said neither Labour nor the Liberal Democrats would give the UK a say in Europe and that UKIP could not change a thing.

 His party, he said, would fight for "Britain's national interest".